7owan/Shipment-Tracker/README.md

 ├── README.txt                    # Instructions for using the project (your text version)

-├── shipping.xlsx                 # Example Excel file to be processed
+├── shipping.xlsx                 # Excel file